tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_install_jekyll_on_windows.md

 ## Install Bundler

+1. Browse to the directory where you downloaded the Documentation theme for Jekyll.
+2. Delete or rename the existing `Gemfile` and `Gemfile.lock` files.
-1. Install Bundler: `gem install bundler`
+3. Install Bundler: `gem install bundler`
-2. Initialize Bundler: `bundle init`
+4. Initialize Bundler: `bundle init`

    This will create a new Gemfile.